UppsalaNLP/UD-MULTIGENRE/README.md

 [**"UD-MULTIGENRE - a UD-based dataset of instance-level genre annotations"**](https://aclanthology.org/2023.mrl-1.19/) (Danilova & Stymne, MRL-WS EMNLP 2023)

 It is a reorganization of 63 treebanks from UD version 2.11 [Universal Dependencies](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-4923).
 It currently covers 17 text genres in 38 languages.
-The total size of the dataset (training and development) in tokens is 11096.9k, and in sentences - 657.4k.
 In addition, the test set currently includes data from 17 treebanks for five genres and 14 low-resource languages (119k tokens and 7.2k sentences).

 The dataset enables new research as well as re-evaluation and a deeper understanding of prior research on genre-based data selection for cross-lingual dependency parsing.
 In addition, it is highly relevant for the research direction that investigates cross-lingual genre representation and classification.